SSpzcee/Asunder-PHB/phb/md/Jutsu.md

 ### **Upkeep**

 Some techniques require a constant expenditure of your energy to maintain; this is what upkeep represents.
 So long as you maintain these techniques (which typically can be done indefinitely) you suffer a penalty to all Stamina and Chakra Exhaustion rolls equal to that technique's Upkeep.
 If you're maintaining multiple techniques with Upkeeps, these penalties stack.

-If your total Upkeep exceeds your total bonus to Chakra Exhaustion rolls (not counting any penalties), you automatically advance a Fatigue level.
+If your total Upkeep/2 exceeds your bonus to Chakra Exhaustion rolls (including penalties), you automatically advance a Fatigue level.
+Special upkeeps are ignored for the above calculation.

-For example, if you had a Chakra Exhaustion roll modifier of \+6+2+10-8, your total bonus would be \+18.
-If you had an Upkeep of 19, your Fatigue would automatically advance a category, giving you another \+5, for a total bonus of \+23.
+For example, if you had a Chakra Exhaustion roll modifier of +6+2+5-5, your total bonus would be \+8.
+If you had an Upkeep of 19 (/2 to 9), your Fatigue would automatically advance a category, giving you another +5, for a total bonus of \+13.
-You may end any Upkeeps you're sustaining at will, even when it's not your action.
+You may end any Upkeeps you're sustaining as a Speed 0 Action.
-You cannot maintain more than one of the same jutsu as a time.
-This applies even if you are capable of modifying the element of the jutsu.

 ### **Damage**